totoroot/dotfiles/README.md

 If you've never before installed NixOS, make sure to read through the [official installation guide](https://nixos.wiki/wiki/NixOS_Installation_Guide).
 This quick start guide is based on the [installation instructions in the official NixOS manual](https://nixos.org/manual/nixos/stable/index.html#ch-installation) so you might want to skim over them as well before getting started.

+Also, if you run into any issues, especially when trying to follow the installation instructions and you get stuck, please open an issue either [on Codeberg](https://codeberg.org/totoroot/dotfiles/issues/new) or [on GitHub](https://github.com/totoroot/dotfiles/issues/new).

 ## Quick start

+### Using the minimal installer image

 1. Yoink the minimal ISO image of [NixOS from the official download page][nixos].

 2. Verify integrity of the ISO image and flash to boot medium.

-2. Boot into the installer.
+3. Boot into the installer.

-3. Create the mount directories with `mkdir -p /mnt/boot`.
+4. Create the mount directories with `mkdir -p /mnt/boot`.

-3. Do your partitions and mount your root to `/mnt`.
+5. Do your partitions and mount your root to `/mnt`.
 I recommend first doing `sudo su` for ease of use.
 Be careful with those labels though.

-4. Check whether everything is mounted correctly by running `lsblk`.
+6. Check whether everything is mounted correctly by running `lsblk`.
 Check disk labels by running `blkid`.

 4. Install `git` with `nix-env -iA nixos.git`.

-5. Make sure you've got a working network connection and clone the repo with `git clone https://codeberg.org/totoroot/dotfiles /mnt/etc/nixos`.
+5. Make sure you've got a working, stable network connection as it will be needed for installing/rebuilding the system's configuration.

-6. Think of a good name for your new host and create a directory for it with `mkdir -p /mnt/etc/nixos/hosts/<new-host>`.

-5. Run `nixos-generate-config --root /mnt/etc/nixos/hosts/<new-host>` to produce the default `configuration.nix` and `hardware-configuration.nix`.

-7. For a new host enter the cloned repo and duplicate an existing configuration (`cd nixos && cp -r hosts/purple hosts/<new-host>`) and make adjustments with `nano hosts/<new-host>/default.nix`.
+### Using the graphical installer image

+1. Install NixOS following the [official instructions for graphical installation](https://nixos.org/manual/nixos/stable/#sec-installation-graphical) according to your needs (encryption, partioning etc.).
+  Since most of my hosts use KDE Plasma as a desktop environment at the moment, it makes sense to use the KDE Plasma image, so that the first rebuild will not take as long.
+  For most platforms, this should work without any issues with the default configuration.
+You should not have to configure much before installing NixOS.

+2. Reboot your system and boot into your system's first generation.

+3. Open a terminal.
+If you used the KDE Plasma image, launch Konsole.

+### Continuing with the install/rebuild

+6. Clone the dotfiles to any directory in your home directory.
+I prefer putting it alongside other dotfiles in `~/.config/`.
+  `git clone https://codeberg.org/totoroot/dotfiles ~/.config/dotfiles`

+7. Look through available configurations in the `hosts` directory.
+Every host subdirectory includes a little README, that should help you figure out, which host configuration you could base your configuration on.
+  For a desktop PC look at `purple`, for a server look at `violet`, for a notebook look at `grape`.

+8. Once you found a configuration you like, copy its directory and think of a good name for your new host.
+Then run `cp -r ~/.config/dotfiles/hosts/grape ~/.config/dotfiles/hosts/<new-host>`.

-8. Get rid of the default configuration with `rm /mnt/configuration.nix` and override the hardware configuration in the cloned repo for your host with `cp /mnt/hardware-configuration.nix /mnt/etc/nixos/hosts/<new-host>/`.
+9. Overwrite the hardware configuration file in the copied directory with a new one.

-    For a different partitioning scheme make sure to change the hardware-configuration with `nano hosts/<new-host>/hardware-configuration.nix`.
+  Run `sudo nixos-generate-config --show-hardware-config > ~/.config/dotfiles/hosts/<new-host>/hardware-configuration.nix`

+10. In case you want to make adjustments to the configuration, do it now.

+11. Check whether the partitioning scheme in  `~/.config/dotfiles/hosts/<new-host>/hardware-configuration.nix` is correct.

-9. Add nixPkgs channel and install flakes `nix-channel --add https://nixos.org/channels/nixpkgs-unstable nixpkgs && nix-channel --update && nix-env -iA nixpkgs.nixFlakes`.
+12. Add nixpkgs channel and install flakes `nix-channel --add https://nixos.org/channels/nixpkgs-unstable nixpkgs && nix-channel --update && nix-env -iA nixpkgs.nixFlakes`.

+13. In case you have already installed with the graphical installer and rebooted, rebuild your system with the following command.
+  `nixos-rebuild boot --flake /mnt/etc/nixos#<new-host> --impure`

+13. In case you haven't yet installed, run the installer with the following command:
-10. Install NixOS with configuration for host "purple" `nixos-install --root /mnt --flake /mnt/etc/nixos#<new-host> --impure`.
+  `nixos-install --root /mnt --flake /mnt/etc/nixos#<new-host> --impure`

-11. Reboot!
+14. Reboot!

 ## Management

+Since Nix tooling can be confusing, I'm occasionally using [hlissner's](https://github.com/hlissner) wrapper `hey`.

+For example to rebuild your system using the flake, run `hey re` instead of `nixos-rebuild switch --flake /mnt/etc/nixos#<host> --impure`.

 And I say, `bin/hey`.
 [What's going on?](http://hemansings.com/)